- The same transaction is marked differently in the balance sheet of both buyer and seller. An item bought by one organization is a sale for another.

-Efficient management of records in any small business holds utmost importance as they ensure the maintenance of healthy cash flow into the business.
+Efficient records management in any small business is paramount as they ensure healthy cash flow.

-Both the accounts receivables and payables management records have their unique significance in the business world.
+The accounts receivables and payables management records have unique significance in the business world.

 Accounts Receivable Management –